Sarah-Bue/knit-space/README.md

 - The models for *BlogPost* and *BlogPostAdmin* were adapted from Code Institue’s “I think therefore I blog” walkthrough.
 - The navigation bar and footer were adapted from [Bootstrap's Clean Blog](https://startbootstrap.com/theme/clean-blog) template.
+- The sortable functionality has been adapted from [jQuery UI](https://jqueryui.com/sortable/).
 - Django Tutorials, especially [W3Schools](https://www.w3schools.com/django/), [Django documentation](https://docs.djangoproject.com/en/5.1/), and [Corey Shafer's YouTube Channel](https://www.youtube.com/@coreyms) were consulted regularly.

 [Back to top ⇧](#knitspace)

 ## Acknowledgements

+- Code Institute, its tutors, and the Slack community for their support and feedback.
+- Marcel, my mentor, for his insights and guidance.
+- Nono for repeatedly pointing me in the right direction.
+- My husband for supporting me throughout the process.

 [Back to top ⇧](#knitspace)